lfaucheux/PyLUCCBA/README.md

 Now, to explore the data, simply go to `C:\Users\username\foldername`, where you wil see a folder named `resources` that is the exact copy of the data used in Dupoux 2018.

+#### Adding new CO2 prices (or output flows) trajectory

+To add a scenario of CO2 prices, go to the folder `resources\prices\Exput`.
+There, you will find two files, namely `CO2_prices_FR.csv` and `Exput.txt`.
+First, open the csv file, add a scenario's name, *e.g.* `customPricesScenario`, in the first line and prices in the just-named column.
+Remember that your newly-added trajectory can be sparse and that the tool with retro/intra/extrapolate missing prices.
+Second, open the txt file and add two lines related to `customScenario`, as shown below:

+    customPricesScenario:unit:EUR/tonne
+    customPricesScenario:yrb:none

+The first line tells the tool in which currency the prices are expressed.
+Note that the tool is actually not capable of dealing with other mass-units than `tonne`, so stick to it.
+The second line is not mandatory, and is simply here to simplify the potential future improvements of the tool, if ever.
+Finally, to imply this trajectory of prices in your calculations, simply instantiate `CBACalculator` with `'customPricesScenario'`, *i.e.*

+    >>> cba = cc.CBACalculator(
+            # ...
+            co2_prices_scenario = 'customPricesScenario', # not case sensitive
+            # ...
+        )

+Note that to add a new trajectory of annual output flows, the approach is exactly the same as that described for CO2 prices.
+This time, files are stored in the folder `resources\yields\Output`.

+#### Adding new dluc or input yields related data

+Please, contact me if you are interested in doing so.

 ## Paper's results replication

 All the results presented in Dupoux (2018) can easily be reproduced.
 To do so, first type